bugbiteme/vote-app-gitops/README.md

 ![CRW](images/codeready-installation.png)

-On the Install Operator screen, leave default option:
+On the Install Operator screen, leave the default options:

-* Installation mode: A specific project on the cluster
+* Installation mode: All namespaces on the cluster (default)
-* Installed Namespace: Pick an existing project → openshift-workspaces
+* Installed Namespace: Operator recommended Namespace: Project (PR) openshift-operators

 ##### Creating an instance of OpenShift DevSpaces